jackey8616/PyFun-Backend/CONTRIBUTING.md

 But file name show same as function name.
 **IMPORTANT**
 ```
-If you wish your lessions can be sort.
+If you wish your lessons can be sort.
-Naming these lession file can use some count such as:
+Naming these lesson file can use some count such as:
 Example:
-  You have a lession want to called i_love_haruna, and you wish it in place 35
+  You have a lesson want to called i_love_haruna, and you wish it in place 35
   Then you shoud create a file called s35_i_love_haruna.py with a async function like:
   async def i_love_haruna(request):
 ```